COMPAS: A Distributed Multi-Party SWAP Test for Parallel Quantum Algorithms: Error analysis

 \subsection{Network-level noise analysis of Bell pair distribution}

-In the methods we propose, distributed Bell pairs are essential for both teledata and telegate operations.
+In the methods we propose, distributed Bell pairs are essential for both telegate and teledata operations.
 However, distributing these Bell pairs introduces noise to the circuit.
 In this section, we assume perfect local gates and use a depolarizing channel with probability $p$ as a model of errors introduced through Bell pair distribution.
-Under these assumptions, we determine that performing the distributed multi-party SWAP test has a state fidelity of $F_\text{tot} \geq (1 - \frac{3}{4}p)^{2 + 6n}$ when using the telegate design and $F_\text{tot} \geq (1 - \frac{3}{4}p)^{2 + 4n}$ when using the telegate design.
-So for each method, to achieve $F_\text{tot} \geq 1 - \epsilon$, we must have $k \leq \mathcal{O}(\frac{\epsilon}{np})$.
+Under these assumptions, we determine that each of our two protocols for the the distributed multi-party SWAP test has a state fidelity of $F_\text{tot} \geq (1 - \frac{3}{4}p)^{\mathcal{O}(nk)}$.
+Therefore, to achieve $F_\text{tot} \geq 1 - \epsilon$, we must have $k \leq \mathcal{O}(\frac{\epsilon}{np})$.
 A graph of these relationships for various values of $\epsilon$ is shown in Fig.~\ref{fig:k_bound}.

 When Alice generates a Bell pair and sends one of the qubits to Bob, we model this by a depolarizing channel, $\mathcal{E}$:

 where $\rho = \ket{\Phi^+}\bra{\Phi^+}$ is the original noiseless Bell pair, and $p$ is the probability that the qubit sent to Bob is completely depolarized by the channel.
 Thus the state after transmission through the channel is